-If the local medical protocol and state statute allows for the emergent departure of the crew prior to the written or electronic report being completed, then a verbal report or a short written form with essential medical information (see 201.03.01) must be presented at the time patient care is transferred.
+If the local medical protocol and state statute allows for a request for service departure of the crew prior to the written or electronic report being completed, then a verbal report or a short written form with essential medical information (see 201.03.01) must be presented at the time patient care is transferred.
 Essential medical information beyond that required in 201.03.01, shall be determined by local Medical Direction.